hiepnguyendc/ACO-SDVO_and_ACO-DDVO/README.md

-# Formulation 1 considers only one decision variable, i.e. crop type.
+# Formulation 1 for ACO-DDVO considers only one decision variable, i.e. crop type.